 Exploring Behavior and Memory

 Ever get a feeling of Déjà vu?
 What happens when we confront something new?
 How do we tell if we’ve seen something before?
-In this 1-week (17.5 hour) introduction to the field of Behavioral Neuroscience, you will learn that what we think, see, hear, and remember can have little to do with the physical reality.
+In this 1-week introduction to the field of Behavioral Neuroscience, you will learn that what we think, see, hear, and remember can have little to do with the physical reality.
 You will be guided through fascinating human and animal research including the responses of individual brain cells to changes in the world around us.

 - A visit to a Brain Research laboratory in order to come away with a better understanding of how our brains process information about the world.